RandolphKahle/doit-notes/aws-vpc.md

 ## VPN

 An [[[network-protocol-ipsec]]] link between an external network and a VPC.
-Requires a hardware device or software appliance in the external network and a VPN [[aws-gateway]] on the AWS side.
+Requires a hardware device or software appliance in the external network and a VPN [[aws-vpc-virtual-private-gateway]] on the AWS side.

 ## Internet Gateway

 ## Security Group
 A security group is tied to a VPC.

+### aws-vpc

 [[[z:zettels?tag=amazon/aws/vpc/*]]]